tyrannojung/tyrannojung/README.md

 Good day!

-I am a machine learning developer from South Korea 🇰🇷.
+I am a full stack engineer from South Korea 🇰🇷.
 I am interested in blockchain.
 I love reading, exercising and communicating!

 If you want to contact me, please leave me a message!